eng470-s23/demo-site/index.md

 Students: consider using your front page for your white paper, and linking within your white paper to polished versions of other pages.
 For example, here's a [reorganized and formatted presentation of the material from the project log](project-log-dupe.md).

+For an example of what the white paper as a genre might look like, [check out this example based on some recent research of my own](/white-paper-dupe.md).

 # Project Abstract
 Write a one-paragraph summary of your project purpose, methods, and outcomes.
 Be sure to include access info for your project (or embedded content) here.